 Sooner they composed many songs and attempted to record most, in the same way they did before: drums in a proper studio and the rest in Cesar's living room.

 They released a 5 track cdr-ep under the name "Whatever You Say Is A Lie (So Fucking Romantic)".

 Then many more gigs, a video-clip for Air Guitar Man, interviews, reviews and participation on CD/cassete compilations by foreign labels (from Italy, England and Japan).

 By this point the members were highly envolved with other projects (both in music as in life), and as a result the band split up (but never formally), in 2004.

-Cesar went to live in Italy in 2004 and lived there until 2008, when he moved to the UK; he has an individual musical project called Walden/Zanin, and formed 3 bands in Brighton and Hove: Barins, In Cases and Hallo Driver.
-Fabio played the drums in several bands like Gasolines, Transistors and Modulares.
-Paulo played the guitar in P.O.S.T..
+Cesar went to live in Italy in 2004 and lived there until 2008, when he moved to the UK; he has an individual musical project called Walden/Zanin, and has now formed the group Barins in Brighton and Hove.
+Fabio plays the drums in several bands like Gasolines and Transistors.
+Paulo plays the guitar in P.O.S.T..
 Megssa sings and plays in The Luos and lives in Scotland.
-Gilberto had a fanzine called Esquizofrenia and now runs a record shop in Sao Paulo called Locomotiva.
+Gilberto writes a fanzine called Esquizofrenia.
 Ricardo runs a studio and plays in Os Espectros.
 Marco lives in Canada.